 Allow me to put aside education for a moment and just focus on language learning.
 The paragraph below, taken from the article, entitled “Language and the Older Adopted Child: Understanding Second Language Learning” by Dr. Sharon Glennen, helps us understand the realistic process a hearing child faces when simply learning a new spoken language following his/her international adoption and when no one around them now speaks their first language.
-By the way, this is referred to as second language learning, not bi-lingualism, as the child’s first language dwindles to nothing very quickly when no one else speaks to them in their first spoken language and their first language is not being used to teach them their second language.
+By the way, this is referred to as second language learning, not bilingualism, as the child’s first language dwindles to nothing very quickly when no one else speaks to them in their first spoken language and their first language is not being used to teach them their second language.

-“Consider these facts: the typical six year-old understands over 20,000 English words.
+“Consider these facts: the typical six-year-old understands over 20,000 English words.
 A five-year-old child adopted from another country would need to learn an average of 54 new words every day in order to fully catch up in language comprehension abilities by age six.
-If the catch up time-frame is stretched out to two years, the adopted five year-old would still need to learn an average of 27 new words every day to fully catch up by age seven.
-However, while the adopted child has been playing catch-up, his six year-old friends have also added an average of 5,000 words to their vocabulary.
+If the catch-up time-frame is stretched out to two years, the adopted five-year-old would still need to learn an average of 27 new words every day to fully catch up by age seven.
+However, while the adopted child has been playing catch-up, his six-year-old friends have also added an average of 5,000 words to their vocabulary.
 By age seven, the typical child understands 25,000 words.
-In order to fully catch up within a two year window, the adopted five year old needs to learn an average of 34 words per day.
+In order to fully catch up within a two-year window, the adopted five-year-old needs to learn an average of 34 words per day.
 In summary, expecting older adopted children to develop proficient English language skills within one or two years of adoption is unrealistic.”

 In fact, expecting an adopted hearing child, one that is already speaking their native language, to reach the same level as their peers (in their first language development) in five years, given their additional social and emotional delays, caused from their maltreatment/institutionalization in the early years, is also unrealistic.
-This understanding for hearing adopted children gives us a better idea of how challenging it can be for the adopted deaf child, with little to no language exposure in those crucial early years.
+This understanding of hearing adopted children gives us a better idea of how challenging it can be for the adopted deaf child, with little to no language exposure in those crucial early years.
 Add to the above any additional unknown physical and/or learning disabilities you will not even be aware of until the deaf child is home and the language acquisition and educational challenges can be even greater.

 Of course, there must be language in place in order for education to proceed.
 Unfortunately, all too often, first language learning and education must occur simultaneously for the deaf adopted child.
 There is no research, that even discusses how this impacts the long-term development of the deaf child.
-I wish there was some way–especially for the older deaf child who has not been exposed to language–to grant them a two year “catch-up” opportunity to begin learning ASL, in the home, in the most natural environment possible, before they are thrust into the formal educational environment.
+I wish there was some way–especially for the older deaf child who has not been exposed to language–to grant them a two-year “catch-up” opportunity to begin learning ASL, in the home, in the most natural environment possible, before they are thrust into the formal educational environment.